kunalkeshan/Mind-Check/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to the project maintainers at [https://github.com/kunalkeshan](https://github.com/kunalkeshan).
+If you have any questions or suggestions, feel free to reach out to the project maintainers at [https://github.com/kunalkeshan](https://github.com/kunalkeshan) or message at [https://x.com/\_kunalkeshan\_](https://x.com/_kunalkeshan_)

 ## References